Every The Voice Coach And The Seasons They've Won

 (Image credit: NBC)

 Blake Shelton is the leader of the pack when it comes to The Voice coaches in both longevity and wins.
 The longest-serving coach collected nine wins during his 23-season tenure, and he must have left his mark on the artists, as all nine of them showed up to surprise Shelton on his final episode with an emotional group performance.
+The cowboy returned for the Season 27 finale, but only to perform.

 Season 2: Jermaine Paul.
 Blake Shelton got his first win fairly quickly in The Voice’s run, winning the second season with R&B singer Paul.

 Season 3: Cassadee Pope.
-Country pop singer Pope has released three studio albums since The Voice, and her duet with country singer Chris Young, “Think of You.” went No. 1 on the US Country Airplay chart in 2016.
+Country pop singer Pope has released four studio albums since The Voice, and her duet with country singer Chris Young, “Think of You.” went No. 1 on the US Country Airplay chart in 2016.

 Season 4: Danielle Bradbery.
 Blake Shelton completed a three-peat with then-16-year-old Bradbery.
 She is among artists who found success after The Voice.